jjzazuet/macos-guides/inspiron-7580.md

 The correct `ig-platform-id` value for this machine is `0x19160000`.
 However, at installation time, you'll need to intentionally specify an invalid number in this section in order to boot the installer in a fall-back graphics mode for the Intel HD520 card.
 Otherwise you'll get stuck in the console as described here: [Stuck at DSMOS has arrived](https://www.tonymacx86.com/threads/solved-dell-inspiron-7568-stuck-at-dsmos-as-arrived.206159/).

+> Note: you may also set this value at boot time via Clover's patching tools.

 ```xml
 <key>ig-platform-id</key>
 <string>0xCAFEBABE</string>